hstroetgen/sc_somanet-base/module_locks/doc/index.rst

 efficient but there are a limited number per tile.
 Software locks are slower but you can use an unlimited number of them.

-This module was originally obtained from `XMOS public repositories`_.
+This module was originally obtained from `XMOS public repositories`_ and still today it is maintained by XMOS.

 .. note:: This module is internally used by certain SOMANET Libraries.
 Its use is only recommended to advanced users.
                 You will find a demo app for this module at `XMOS public repositories`_.